Emichi25/Pymaceuticals-Inc./README.md

 # Pymaceuticals-Inc.

-Lab analysis of Mice and experiments
+Lab analysis of Mice and relevant experiments

 I recieved helped during office hours from Joseph.
 I used my notes, lecture videos, Ask BCS as well as the internet to help me.